learn-co-students/SENG-LIVE-080822-phase-1/03_DOM_Events/README.md

 <br>
 <details>
     <br>
-    <summary>Add a <code>DOMContentLoaded</code> event listener to the document and move all of our UI logic to within the callback function.
+    <summary>Add a <code>DOMContentLoaded</code> event listener to the document and move all of our DOM dependent logic within the callback function.
 Why might we want to do this?</summary>

     document.addEventListener('DOMContentLoaded', () => {
         // ...all DOM dependent rendering / event handling logic here